Site-to-Site VPN Overview

 For important information, see Routing Details for Connections to Your On-Premises Network.

-Within an IPSec VPN, you can influence which tunnel is preferred.
+Within Site-to-Site VPN, you can influence which tunnel is preferred.
 Here are items you can configure:

 - Your CPE's BGP local preference: If you use BGP, you can configure the BGP local preference attribute on your CPE device to control which tunnel is preferred for connections initiated from your on-premises network to your VCN.
 Because Oracle generally uses asymmetric routing, you must configure other attributes if you want Oracle to respond on that same tunnel.
 See the next two items.